-When Avast shows you this, it means your router is already emanating the rotten odor of death, that it’s already starting to decompose.
+When Avast shows you this, it means your router is already infected.
 Your DNS settings have been changed so as to provide important data and unrestrained access to your device.

 Usually, when cyber-thieves manage to override your internet security protocols and exploit your router vulnerabilities, they will modify the DNS settings and reroute your internet traffic to rogue servers.

 This is called a man-in-the-middle attack.